-This is a sweet, filled pastry that was brought to Racine, Wisconsin back in the mid-19th century by Danish immigrants.
+This kringle recipe is a filled pastry that was brought to Racine, Wisconsin back in the mid-19th century by Danish immigrants.

 It is made with layers of buttery dough.
 The end result is a sweet and flaky pastry filled with a nut or fruit filling and topped with a frosting or drizzled icing.

 This kringle recipe is part of the Danish concept of Hygge (pronounced hue-guh not hoo-gah).
 It’s all about a state of comfort and coziness.
-This kringle is as hygge as it gets!
+A kringle is as hygge as it gets!

-This flaky pastry is mostly butter and flour.
+Our kringle recipe starts with a flaky pastry that is mostly butter and flour.
 And of course any good Wisconsin dessert is usually loaded with sugar.
 That’s just how we roll in these parts.

 We’ve jazzed this Danish kringle recipe up a bit, but you can make them as simple as you like.

-The kringle can be filled with any number of goodies.
-Popular fillings often include:
+Although it can be filled with any number of goodies.
+Popular kringle fillings often include:

 - Cream cheese

-The list of kringle fillings is limited only by your taste and imagination.
-You can even make a pumpkin-filled kringle for the fall season!
+The list of fillings is limited only by your taste and imagination.
+You can even make a pumpkin-filled kringle recipe for the fall season!

 How to make it